f3rnand0/wallet-manager/README.md

 ### Prerequisites

-- You will need the following installed.
+- You will need the following installed:

 ```
 Java 11 or above